amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 generated completions with additional data as per your application's requirements.

-See this [hacker news thread](https://news.ycombinator.com/item?id=19950563) for pointers to a number of efforts that have been undertaken by people provide alternatives to manually writing bash completion scripts for your command line application.
-In this thread, one of the comments is link to [Shellac Protocol Proposal](https://github.com/oilshell/oil/wiki/Shellac-Protocol-Proposal) which states hts on how we could take a different approach to shell auto-completion for Linux commands.
+See this [hacker news thread](https://news.ycombinator.com/item?id=19950563) for pointers to a number of efforts that have been undertaken by people provide alternatives to manually writing bash completion scripts.
+In the thread, one of the comments is a link to [Shellac Protocol Proposal](https://github.com/oilshell/oil/wiki/Shellac-Protocol-Proposal) which makes a proposal for how we could take a different approach to auto-completion for Linux commands.
 The idea is to aim for a shell aganostic approach to auto-completion that different compatible clients can take advatange of.

+Next, we will see how certain projects are tackling this issue of Bash completion.

+### Cobra (Golang)

+### Click (Python)

+### Clap (Rust)

+### complete (Golang)

+### dargs (Golang)

+### shell_completion (Rust)

 Couple of other projects which I found interesting from the same thread are [complete](https://github.com/posener/complete) and the [shell_completion](https://github.com/JoshMcguigan/shell_completion) project.
-Another interesting project which I came across was [dargs](https://github.com/aelsabbahy/dargs) which is in the similar spirit as the `complete` project.
+Another interesting project which I came across was [dargs](https://github.com/aelsabbahy/dargs) which is in a similar spirit as the `complete` project.

-## Auto-completion for `sudo` commands

-##